mlehuraux/T2K/README.md

 to build DataWriter_devel/bin/RootConverter.exe

-2) To compile the macro you need run make command and specify the macro code, the path to dictionary and the executable.
+2) To compile the macro you need run make command and specify the macro code, that you are compiling.
 In the macro folder:
 ```
 make SRC=your_macro.C
 ```
 This will produce executable your_macro.exe

-## RUN
+## Running

 1) To run acq-->root converter in the run
 ```